kharrison7/nextjs-demo/README.md

 git init
 ```

-Cone the repository via ssh
+Clone the repository via ssh

 Then in the `nextjs-dashboard` project run